Denis Doulgeropoulos

 Engineers

-Section 41 of the Internal Revenue Code lays out the rules and regulations for the R&D tax credit.
-The Protecting Americans from Tax Hikes (PATH) Act of 2015 made the credit permanent and broadened its scope to include many small to midsize businesses.
+Section 41 of the Internal Revenue Code defines the rules for the Research and Development (R&D) tax credit.
+Furthermore, the Protecting Americans from Tax Hikes (PATH) Act of 2015 made this credit permanent and expanded eligibility to include many small and midsize businesses.

-Estimated Savings from R&D Tax Credit in 2020
+Estimated Savings from the R&D Tax Credit in 2020

 R and D Tax Credit

-• Technological in nature.
-The research must rely on hard sciences such as engineering, physics, and chemistry; or the life, biological, or computer sciences.
+The research must rely on principles of hard sciences such as engineering, physics, or chemistry.
+Additionally, qualifying activities may involve life sciences, biological sciences, or computer sciences.

-• Qualified purpose.
-The research or activity must be aimed at creating a new or improved product or process, resulting in increased functionality, quality, reliability, or performance of a business component.
+The activity must seek to create a new or improved product or process.
+As a result, the outcome should enhance functionality, quality, reliability, or performance of a business component.

-A tax professional can help you determine if your business is eligible for this potentially lucrative tax benefit.
-If you do claim the tax credit, be prepared to document and support any qualifying R&D activities.
+Finally, a tax professional can help determine whether your business meets these requirements and qualifies for this valuable tax benefit.
+Moreover, if you claim the R&D tax credit, you should be prepared to document and substantiate all qualifying research activities.

 This information is not intended as tax, legal, investment, or retirement advice or recommendations, and it may not be relied on for the purpose of avoiding any federal tax penalties.
 You are encouraged to seek guidance from an independent tax or legal professional.
 The content is derived from sources believed to be accurate.
 Neither the information presented nor any opinion expressed constitutes a solicitation for the purchase or sale of any security.
 This material was written and prepared by Broadridge Advisor Solutions. © 2021 Broadridge Financial Solutions, Inc.